 KUDOS: So, Solent Thrashers.
 How does the club do for numbers in terms of players, members etc?

 We have progressively built the squad – recruiting from the Solent Seahawks Academy, Solent University, Portsmouth University and Bournemouth University as well as people new to the sport coming into our taster days.
 We currently have 70 registered players.
-We have 7 experienced Coaches and some who are learning to coach – plus a great team of volunteers who help on game days.
+We have seven experienced coaches and some who are learning to coach – plus a great team of volunteers who help on game days.

 KUDOS: That’s great.
 And how has the team been getting on lately?

 The team had a 5-5 record in 2016.
 We improved to 6-4 and the play offs in 2017 and 9-1 and the national semi-final in 2018.
 The aim this year is to go one better and achieve promotion to the Premier Division – we are currently 2-0 this year.

 KUDOS: Are there any initiatives to grow the game in the UK, and how can youngsters get involved?

 Young players can get involved with the Solent Seahawks who have u19 and u17 full contact teams plus youth and cadet flag football teams – most areas have similar teams.
 Most universities have teams now and for those not at university we run open taster sessions in November/December each year, as do all the clubs.

 KUDOS: With the sport not played in many schools, how and where do people learn the game, pick up their skills etc?
 Do you get any players joining as complete novices?
 Any crossover with rugby players or anything like that?
 Some of those skills must be transferable into American football?